-- Anchoring – Holding onto investments who have badly lost its value and might never recover just because we are anchored to its past price.
+- Anchoring – Holding onto investments which have badly lost its value and might never recover just because we are anchored to its past price.

-- Financial negligence – Being preoccupied with other things in life in no reason to ignore finances.
+- Financial negligence – Being preoccupied with other things in life is no reason to ignore finances.